santiagopemo/santiagopemo/README.md

 </p>

 ## 😄 About Me
-- 🔭 I’m into Virtual and Augmented Reality and videogames wtih Unity
+- 🔭 I’m into Virtual and Augmented Reality and videogames development wtih Unity
 - :raised_hands: I'm currently learning React and Django
 - :punch: My goals is to cerate a social VR imersive experience